 Engaging with the Larrakia people

-The best way to engage with the Larrakia people is to write a letter to the Chair outlining how you would like to work with the Larrakia community.
+The best way to engage with the Larrakia people is to write a letter to the chair of the board outlining how you would like to work with the Larrakia community.
 You can also contact a member of staff in one of our relevant work areas.